Flemingites

-Flemingites is an extinct genus of evolute ammonoid from the Smithian (Lower Triassic) with spiral ridges on the shell.
+Flemingites is an extinct genus of evolute, ceratitic ammonoid from the Smithian portion of the Olenekian age (Lower Triassic Period) with spiral ridges on the shell.

 Diagnosis

-The shell of Flemingites is evolute so that all whorls show externally.
-Whorls are robust, slightly embracing, usually a little higher than wide and increasing very slowly.
-The venter (outside rim) is somewhat flattened and usually much narrower that the widest part of the whorl.
+The shell of Flemingites is evolute so that all whorls are externally visible.
+The whorls are robust, slightly embracing, and usually a little higher than wide and the whorl expansion rate is apparently very slow.
+The venter (outside rim) of the shell is somewhat flattened and usually much narrower that the widest part of the whorl.

-Strong, always single, lateral ribs are confined to the sides.
-Fine spiral ridges typically cover the shell, found even in casts.
-The suture is distinctly ceratitic with rounded entire saddles and deep serrated lobes.
+Strong, always single, lateral ribs are confined to the sides of the shell.
+Fine spiral ridges typically cover the shell as well and can be found even on casts of this genus.
+The suture is distinctly ceratitic: with rounded entire saddles and deep serrated lobes.